jrpool/jsonresume-theme-a11y/README.md

 ## Theme format

-This is a specification of the theme’s JSON source-file format.
+The rest of this README file is a specification of the theme’s JSON source-file format.
 To understand it more easily, you can look at the sample source files in the `docs/samples` directory.

 ### Language (`lang`)